A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: The Unified Bregman Alternating Minimization Algorithm

 Comparatively, the above approximations provide us a flexible way to exploit the favorable structure of the conjugate functions of $g_1(x)$ and $g_2(y)$ for some real-world applications.

-In addition, the coupled function $h(x,y)$ often makes the $x$- and $y$-subproblems difficult in the sense that both subproblems neither have closed-form solutions, even when the proximity operators of $f_1(x)$ and $f_2(y)$ can be expressed explicitly, nor can be accurately calculated via fast solvers.
+In addition, the coupling function $h(x,y)$ often makes the $x$- and $y$-subproblems difficult in the sense that both subproblems neither have closed-form solutions, even when the proximal operators of $f_1(x)$ and $f_2(y)$ can be expressed explicitly, nor can be accurately calculated via fast solvers.
 So, we employ the popular linearization strategy to approximate the underlying subproblems.
-However, we notice that the coupled function $h(x,y)$ is assumed to have two parts, i.e., $h(x,y)=h^+(x,y)-h^-(x,y)$.
+However, we notice that the coupling function $h(x,y)$ is assumed to have two parts, i.e., $h(x,y)=h^+(x,y)-h^-(x,y)$.
 In particular, when $h(x,\cdot)$ (resp. $h(\cdot,y)$) is a DC function on $\RR^m$ (resp. $\RR^n$) for each $x\in\RR^n$ (resp. $y\in\RR^m$), we call $h(\cdot,\cdot)$ a generalized partial DC function (see \cite{PHLH22}).
 Here, we just assume that $h(x,y)$ consists of two parts, but do not strictly assume $h(x,y)$ being a generalized partial DC function.
 For this situation, directly linearizing $h(x,y)$ will ignore its favorable split nature, which encourages us to consider the linearization approximation to $h^-(x,y)$.
+Actually, we will show below that the split form of $h(x,y)$ is of benefit for designing customized variants of our algorithm.

 As shown in the literature, the uniqueness of optimal solutions to $x$- and $y$-subproblems is of importance for convergence analysis.
 Here we shall incorporate Bregman proximal regularization terms into the $x$- and $y$-subproblems, thereby ensuring that both subproblems are strongly convex as long as the proximal parameters can be chosen appropriately.
 Consequently, on the one hand, each subproblem has a unique solution.
-On the other hand, the Bregman proximal terms provide us a flexible framework to design customized algorithms, and meanwhile to understand some existing algorithms.
+On the other hand, the Bregman proximal terms provide us a flexible framework to design customized algorithms, and meanwhile to understand some novel existing algorithms.
 Our unified algorithm is formally described in Algorithm \ref{alg:proposed}.